Salma269/CrawlCloud/README.md

 - Enter the **Allowed Domain** to restrict the crawler scope (e.g., `example.com`).
 - Set the desired **Crawl Depth** (e.g., `1`).
 - Click the **Start Crawl** button.
+- To crawl an additional website, use the **Add Another URL** button and repeat the previous steps

 A message like this will confirm the task was added: